heisler3030/node-address-screen/README.md

 ```

 ```
-node screen-addresses.js example-btc-addresses-250.csv example-output.csv
+node screen-addresses.js example-input.csv example-output.csv
 ```

 For API keys enabled for indirect exposure, add `-i` flag to generate indirect exposure columns

 ```
-node screen-addresses.js example-btc-addresses-250.csv example-output.csv -i
+node screen-addresses.js example-input.csv example-output.csv -i
 ```

 # Installation

-* Ensure you have an installation of node.js > v14
+* Ensure you have an installation of node.js > v18
 * `git clone` the repository to your local environment
 * run `npm install` in the app directory
 * create a `.env` file and set `API_KEY=<your Chainalysis API key>`

 # Troubleshooting

-* Lower the parallelism variable if you are getting timeouts (slower connections)
+* Lower the parallelism variable if you are getting timeouts or `429` errors